-For core V1, laminae couplets were counted down to the core depth of 347 cm, where the AMS radiocarbon organic material was retrieved, which resulted in a varve estimated date of 1451 BP, compared to the AMS radiocarbon estimate of 1899 - 1819 cal BP.
-For core V2 a date of 1886 BP was estimated by laminae couplet counting down to a core depth of 294 cm which matches up closely with the second AMS radiocarbon date of 2045-1895 cal BP.
-The better alignment between the varve chronology is likely attributed to the higher degree of core disturbance at V1 compared to V2 which may have resulted in undercounting of some laminae couplets.
-Still, based on the relatively close agreement between the AMS radiocarbon dated organic material and the varve chronology, laminae couplets at V1 and V2 are considered to be deposited annually.
-Close alignment was not expected due to the aforementioned error present in the varve counting methodology and the coarse resolution of the AMS radiocarbon date.
+For core V1, laminae couplets were counted down to a core depth of 347 cm, where the AMS radiocarbon organic material was retrieved.
+This resulted in a couplet-derived age estimated of 1450 BP compared to the AMS radiocarbon estimate of 1899 - 1819 cal BP.
+For core V2 a date of 1886 BP was estimated by couplet couplet counting down to a core depth of 294 cm which matches closely with the V2b AMS radiocarbon date of 2045-1895 cal BP.
+The better alignment between the couplet counting age and the AMS derived age in V2 can be attributed to the higher degree of core disturbance in V1 compared to V2.
+Disturbed sections may have resulted in undercounting of some couplets.
+Based on the relatively close agreement between the AMS radiocarbon dated organic material and couplet counting, laminae couplets in V1 and V2 are considered to be deposited annually.
+Close alignment was not expected due to the aforementioned error present in the couplet counting methodology and the limited 14C dates available.

-The basal age for each core for was estimated using both the varve chronology and the AMS radiocarbon sedimentation rate.
-The basal age of V1 at a depth of 382 cm is 1622 BP based on the varve chronology and 2046 cal BP when extrapolating the AMS radiocarbon date.
-The basal age of V2 at a depth of 291 cm is 1913 BP based on the varve chronology and 2007 cal BP by extrapolating.
-The basal dates for these cores are only an approximation but given the relatively close agreement between the varve chronology and radiocarbon dates they are a reasonable estimate.
+The basal age for each core is estimated using both the varve chronology and the AMS radiocarbon accumulation rate.
+The basal age of V1 at a depth of 382 cm is 1622 BP based on the varve chronology and 2046 cal BP, or about a 400 year difference. .
+The basal age of V2 at a depth of 291 cm is 1913 BP based on the varve chronology and 2007 cal BP by extrapolating the 14C.
+While V2 is likely the better predictor of changes in accumulation rates over the last 2000 years, both cores are considered below.

 Sediment Yield Statistics

-Higher sedimentation rates were observed proximal to the Cariboo River Delta in V1 compared to the more distal core V2, as was observed in the Ekman surficial cores.
-Sedimentation rates estimated using varve chronology and AMS radiocarbon dates had a larger difference at V1 with 2.4 mm/yr and 1.87 +/- 0.04 mm/yr respectively.
+As would be expected, higher accumulation rates were observed in yhr more proximal V1 core that is closer to the Cariboo River delta (xx km) compared to the more distal core V2 (xx km). [[[[[Accumulation rates estimated using varve chronology and AMS radiocarbon dates had a larger difference at V1 with 2.4 mm/yr and 1.87 +/- 0.04 mm/yr respectively.
 Closer agreement was observed at V2 with 1.52 mm/yr estimated by the varve chronology and 1.47 +/- 0.11 mm/yr from the AMS radiocarbon date.
 Some error is observed between the sedimentation rates estimated by the varve chronology and the AMS radiocarbon dates, particularly for V1, likely due to some of the aforementioned sources of error in the varve chronology and AMS radiocarbon methods.
-Still, the relatively close agreement between the two sedimentation rates gives confidence in further interpretations of the varve chronology at multi-decade to century time scales.
+Still, the relatively close agreement between the two sedimentation rates gives confidence in further interpretations of the varve chronology at multi-decade to century time scales]]]].